 - Data Cleansing: Data cleansing is the process of extracting/collecting data from the legacy system and manipulating it to remove the incorrect or irrelevant data before it is loaded into the system.
 For example, there is no need to import the obsolete products’ data into the new ERP system from the legacy.

 - Elimination of outdated information, archiving the old information: It is key to data cleansing to eliminate all the outdated information.
 But data archival or retention of this outdated data is also very crucial.
 Access to historical data is important for creating reports, generating comparison charts, and performance analysis.
 Remember, even the archival data needs cleansing.

 - Data Governance: Once you are through with data cleansing and migrating, the greatest challenge lies in ensuring that this quality of data is maintained and governed regularly.
 For data governance, people, processes, and technology come together to manage the crucial data of an organization.

 The whole process of data cleansing and management may sound very complex and time-consuming, but one cannot deny its importance in the long-term success of your organization.

 Griha Soft is here to help.
-To skip all the hassles of data management, and yet benefit from high-quality data for your ERP, the best solution is to partner with a professional data management company.
+To skip all the hassles of data management, and yet benefit from high-quality data for your ERP, the best solution is to partner with a professional data quality software company.
 And what can be better than Griha Soft?
 By ensuring thorough data assessment, deep cleaning, and proper archival of historical data, you can rely upon us for successful data management before integrating it with ERP.